survivejs/webpack-book/manuscript/packages/02_authoring.md

 The command will walk through the `./lib` directory and output to `./dist-modules` a processed file for each module it encounters.

-Since we want to avoid having to run the command directly whenever we publish a new version, we can connect it to `prepublish` hook like this:
+Since running that command each time you publish is tedious, you can set up a `prepublish` hook like this:

 ```json
 {